-Getting your home ready - knee or hip surgeryHip or knee surgery - getting your home ready
+Getting your home ready - knee or hip surgeryHip or knee surgery - getting your home ready; Osteoarthritis - knee

 Before you go to the hospital for surgery, set up your home to make your recovery and life easier when you come back.
 Do this well in advance of your surgery.

-Ask your doctor, nurse, or physical therapist about getting your home ready.
+Ask your health care provider or physical therapist about getting your home ready.

 Make It Easy for Yourself

-Make sure everything you need is easy to get to and on the same floor where you will spend most of your time.
-If you will need to use the stairs, you should limit using them to once a day.
+Make sure everything you need is easy to get to and on the floor where you will spend most of your time.
+Limit your stair use to once a day.